 - The critical age for commencing intervention may be as early as 6 months.

-- Parents may quickly recognise a baby as having severe or profound hearing loss, but moderate hearing loss or high-frequency hearing loss may go unnoticed for several years unless formally tested.
+- Parents may quickly recognise a baby as having severe or profound hearing loss; however, moderate hearing loss or high-frequency hearing loss may go unnoticed for several years unless formally tested.

 Screening tests for hearing loss